francesco-innocenti/Neuro_AI_Papers/README.md

-This perspective reviews types of algorithms for credit assignment in multilayered networks and how backpropagation (backprop) solves this problem; it outlines the biologically implausible features of backprop including the weight transport problem (i.e., synaptic symmetry in forward and backward connections), the need for signed and possibly extreme-valued error signals, and the fact that feedback in the brain is modulatory.
+This perspective reviews types of algorithms for credit assignment in multilayered networks and how backpropagation (backprop) solves this problem; it outlines the biologically implausible features of backprop including the weight transport problem, the need for signed and possibly extreme-valued error signals, and the fact that feedback in the brain is modulatory.
 The authors argue that the brain could approximate backprop by computing local differences in neural activities through feedback connections - a framework they call "neural gradient representation by activity differences" (NGRAD).

 [Artificial Neural Nets Finally Yield Clues to How Brains Learn](https://www.quantamagazine.org/artificial-neural-nets-finally-yield-clues-to-how-brains-learn-20210218/)